Community Impact Award

 Community Impact Award winners are selected by each campus.
 Any full-time, undergraduate student at a member campus is eligible.
 Winners may also apply for a Marshall Alternative Service Experiences Scholarship.

 Winners receive a certificate and small gift.
 They are recognized on stage at the CSNAP Student Conference and in the program, and the Compact prepares a press release highlighting their accomplishments.

 Community Impact Award winners should be selected by the campus in late spring/early fall.
-Award winner information must be submitted to the Compact by early October.

 The Marshall Alternative Service Experience (ASE) Scholarship supports the participation of Community Impact Award honorees in an alternative break program organized by a North Carolina Campus Compact member school.

 The scholarship was created in 2015 by Aaron Marshall, a former Community Impact Award and Barnhill Civic Trailblazer Award winner.
 During his undergraduate career at Western Carolina University, Aaron was part of 9 alternative service trips as a participant and leader.
 He believes strongly in the power of the “disorienting dilemma” alternative breaks present to students as they step out of their comfort zones.
 Moreover, Aaron knows firsthand how these programs provide real opportunities for student leadership.
 The Marshall ASE Scholarship gives other students the chance to have similar transformative experiences.